How To Stay Sober After Rehab?

 - Join an intramural sports team

 While finding new hobbies is exciting, it’s important that you go about everything in moderation.
-By overloading yourself, you may risk burnout, or you could develop an unhealthy obsession — replacing one addiction for another.
+By overloading yourself, you may risk burnout, or you could develop an unhealthy obsession — replacing one addiction with another.
 Balance your schedule, make time for yourself, and make sure you find activities that are healthy to partake in and make you happy.

 5. Set Achievable Goals for the Future